|Type of medicine||Potent topical corticosteroid|

-- After you finish using triamcinolone, continue to use your emollients every day.
+- Even after you have stopped using topical steroids, continue to use your emollients every day.
 This will help to prevent a further flare-up.

 |Thinning of your skin, striae (like stretch marks), bruising, discolouration, or thin spidery blood vessels||Speak with your doctor if you notice any of these|

-If you experience any other symptoms which you think may be due to this ointment, speak with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to diflucortolone, speak with your doctor or pharmacist.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 - British National Formulary; 62nd Edition (Sep 2011) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

 |Original Author: Helen Allen||Current Version: Helen Allen||Peer Reviewer: Dr John Cox|

 |Last Checked: 18/04/2012||Document ID: 9049 Version: 3||© EMIS|